cdown/clipmenu/README.md

 You may wish to bind a shortcut in your window manager to launch `clipmenu`.

-All args passed to clipmenu are transparently dispatched to dmenu.
+All args passed to clipmenu are transparently dispatched to dmenu (or another [supported launcher](#supported-launchers)).
 That is, if you usually call dmenu with args to set colours and other properties, you can invoke clipmenu in exactly the same way to get the same effect, like so:

     clipmenu -i -fn Terminus:size=8 -nb '#002b36' -nf '#839496' -sb '#073642' -sf '#93a1a1'